icerpc/icerpc-docs/content/getting-started/icerpc-protobuf-tutorial/client-tutorial.md

   `icerpc` protocol to `localhost` on the default port for `icerpc` (4062)
 - we don't specify a transport so we use the default multiplexed transport (`tcp`)
-- the null `clientAuthenticationOptions` means we'll establish a plain non-secure TCP connection
+- Setting the `clientAuthenticationOptions` means we'll establish a secure SSL connection

 {% callout %}